-- other possible hypercalculate states.
+- other possible hypercalculut states.
 Hyperuricosuria.
 The presence of hyperuricosuria can facilitate calcium stone formation whatever other cause of stones may also be present.
 There is no differential diagnosis of hyperuricosuria except whether it is due to dietary intake or to endogenous overproduction.
 This distinction usually need not be based on testing but can be inferred from the dietary history.
 If purine intake from meat, fish, and poultry is very high, diet must be contributing to hyperuricosuria even if it is not the sole cause, and change of diet is a rational first step in treatment.
 If there is no obvious surplus of dietary purine, a change in diet is not indicated. - 3.
 Hyperoxaluria.
 Intestinal causes are obvious from history and physical examination, because they include Crohn's disease, ileal resection, jejuno-ileal bypass, and primary states of fat malabsorption.
 The site of excessive oxalate absorption appears to be the colon, because ileostomy or colostomy prevent hyperoxaluria.
-Fat malabsorption favors excessive colonic oxalate absorption by enhancing the formation of calcium soaps of fatty acids in the bowel lumen, leaving an abnormally high fraction of dietary oxalate, which usually combines with calcium to form insoluble salts, free for absorption.
+Fat malabsorption favors excessive colonic oxalate absorption by enhancing the formation of calcium soaps of fatty acids in the bowel lumen, by enhancing the formation of dietary oxalate, which usually combines with calcium to form insoluble salts, free for absorption.
 In addition, some fatty acids can enhance the permeability of colonic mucosa to oxalate.
 Bile salt malabsorption allows excessive bile salts to reach the colon, where they may increase mucosal permeability.
 It is important to question patients about dietary oxalate excess (Table 6-6), as well as the use of vitamin C, which enhances oxalate production in some people.
-The onset of stones in childhood, followed by severe stone disease and azotemia, suggests primary hyperoxaluria.
-4. Uric acid stones.
+The onset of stones in childhood, followed by severe stone disease and azotemia, suggests primary hyperoxaluria. - 4.
+Uric acid stones.
 The most important question is whether stones are pure uric acid or admixed with calcium.
 In the latter case, in which either mixed stones or both calcium and uric acid stones are present, the patient must be treated as though two independent stone diseases were present, because treatment directed at only one will often result in continued formation of the other.
 The interpretation of hyperuricemia, hyperuricosuria, low daily urine volume, and low urine pH is summarized in Table 6-2. - 5.
 Cystine stones.
 Even more than pure uric acid stones, cystine stones are a diagnosis in themselves, because cystinuria/is always present.
 The cystine screening test, however, readily detects heterozygous carriers of the cystinuria gene whose cystine excretional, though elevated, is not high enough to produce stones.
 For this reason, a positive test calls for measurement of 24-hour cystine

 0.1% Oxalate by Weight 0.02% Oxalate by Weight

 Beets Blackberries

 Beet tops Blueberries

 Dried figs Concord grapes

-ime peel Red currants
+Lime peel Red currants

 Nuts Gooseberries

 Parsley Oranges (and peel)

 Rhubarb Raspberries

 Spinach Strawberries

 Swiss chard Beans (green and wax)

 Black tea Carrots

 Chocolate Celery

 Cocoa Roasted coffee

-Cocos Endive
+Cotto Endive

-and the second s Okra
+Okra

-e - These wetantine biss Green onions
+An multiple second second second - Green onions

-the next sector of the state of the Green peppers
+and the state of t Green peppers

-The second second second second second second Sweet potatoes
+The second se Sweet potatoes